Heat Diffusion Equation (2D)

 are the specified temperature gradients (or fluxes) at each boundary.

-Note: If variable thermal parameters are assumed, the thermal conductivity $k$ should be included in the flux definition.
+Note: If variable thermal properties are assumed, the thermal conductivity $k$ should be included in the flux definition.

 Explicit Scheme (Forward Time, Centered Space; FTCS)

-For an explicit FD discretization, the numerical stability criterion (heat diffusion condition) is given by:
+For an explicit FD discretization, the numerical stability criterion in 2D (heat diffusion condition) is given by:

-In two dimensions, the partial derivatives in Equation (3) are approximated using an explicit FTCS (Forward Time, Centered Space) FD scheme:
+In two dimensions, Equation (3) is discretized using an explicit FTCS scheme as

-Rearranging this equation to solve for the temperature at the next time step yields:
+where $n$ denotes the time-step index.
+Rearranging the equation to solve for the temperature at the next time step yields

 \[\begin{equation} a = \frac{\kappa \Delta{t}}{\Delta{x^2}}, \quad b = \frac{\kappa \Delta{t}}{\Delta{y^2}}. \end{equation}\]

-Equation (17) is solved for all centroids at each time step, assuming initial and boundary conditions are specified.
-The boundary conditions are implemented using the temperature values calculated for the ghost nodes (Equations (6)-(13)).
+Equation (17) is evaluated for all centroids at each time step, assuming prescribed initial and boundary conditions.
+The boundary conditions are imposed using the ghost-node temperatures (Equations (6)–(13)).
 For implementation details, see the source code.

 Implicit Scheme (Backward Euler)

-In two dimensions and based on a five-point stencil, the heat diffusion equation, assuming constant radiogenic heat sources only, can be discretized using the implicit (Backward Euler) method as:
+In two dimensions, and using a five-point stencil, the heat diffusion equation (assuming constant properties and radiogenic heat sources only) can be discretized using the implicit (Backward Euler) method as

 where $n+1$ denotes the next time step.
-Rewriting this equation to separate known and unknown terms results in a linear system of equations of the form:
+Rearranging into a form that separates known and unknown terms yields a linear system of the form

 \[\begin{equation}\begin{split} a & = \frac{\kappa}{\Delta{x^2}}, \\ b & = \frac{\kappa}{\Delta{y^2}}, \\ c & = \frac{1}{\Delta{t}}. \end{split}\end{equation}\]

-where $\mathbf{K}$ is the coefficient matrix (with five non-zero diagonals), $\bm{x}$ is the unknown solution vector (the temperatures at the centroids at time step $n+1$), and $\bm{b}$ is the known right-hand side.
+where $\mathbf{K}$ is the coefficient matrix (with five non-zero diagonals), $\mathbf{x}$ is the unknown solution vector (the temperatures at the centroids at time step $n+1$), and $\mathbf{b}$ is the known right-hand side.

 General Solution

-Similar to the 1D problem, one can solve the system of equations in a general way using the defect correction.
+Similar to the 1D problem, the system of equations can be solved in a general way using defect correction.
 The heat diffusion equation is reformulated by introducing a residual term $r$, which quantifies the deviation from the true solution and can be reduced iteratively to improve accuracy through successive correction steps.
-In implicit form, the residual can be calculated via:
+In implicit form, the residual can be calculated as

 which, following some algebra, results in the correction term of the initial temperature guess: